STEFnr1/Vienna-docker-arm64/README.md

 Follow the Vienna guide in order to set this up.
 Before running the `up` script, make sure to run the `first_run` script in order for the images to be compiled.
+This only needs to be done the first time Vienna is installed, not every time the server starts.